• Skip to primary navigation

 September 2, 2021 By Recipe Renegade Leave a Comment

-A dear friend gave me this recipe.
+A friend, Lynn Parker, gave me the ingredient list for this recipe.
 She calls it Thai Soup, but I call it Immune-Boosting Soup.
 I cook all of my bone-in chicken in my Instant Pot, which gives me a beautiful bone broth.
-There’s no need to further cook the bones.
+If I use my Instant Pot, pot, there’s no need to further cook the bones.
 Chicken cooks in about 25 minutes, and produces a beautiful gelatin.

 Make it Strong or Weak

-I made an extremely strong batch of this soup using water instead of chicken stock/bone broth, and froze it in small batches in freezer-safe Mason jars.
+I made an extremely strong batch of this soup using water instead of chicken stock/bone broth, and froze it in small batches in 16 oz freezer-safe canning jars.
+When I make a bigger batch, I use the larger freezer-safe canning jars.
 After thawing, I added the fresh bone broth and then heated it–YUM.
-If you find you made your batch too strong (too much garlic, ginger, lemongrass, or cayenne), just add more chicken stock/bone broth.
+If you find you made your batch too strong (too much garlic, ginger, lemongrass, or cayenne), just add more chicken stock/bone broth or even some water.

 I’ve added Thai Soup #2 with the amounts I used in my latest batch.
 This batch could have been a little stronger–maybe less water.